 The code base is only one element in the global security.
 An important one, but there are many other elements to check.
 For example, your code might be “perfectly” fine, but if the server is misconfigured, hackers will exploit that.

-Permalink to heading The state of cybersecurity The state of cybersecurity
+The state of cybersecurity

 Websites and apps have now pretty robust technologies to fight cybercriminals in addition to the firewalls, scanners, and other classic defenses.
 That’s why it’s often more efficient for attackers to exploit unescaped inputs and weak validations.